 The cloud.
 It’s the hot topic on the tongues of technologists and practitioners struggling to keep pace with the ever-increasing demands of the digitally native user during a period of record-breaking transformation and innovation.
-In our Agents of Transformation 2021: The rise of full-stack observability report, we found that they implemented projects an average of three times faster in 2020 than in any previous year — and they show no signs of slowing down.
+In our Agents of Transformation 2022: Innovating in the Experience Economy report, we found that they implemented projects an average of three times faster in 2020 than in any previous year — and they show no signs of slowing down.

 But as businesses consider making the move or expanding their existing environments, it can be challenging to make sense out of the alphabet soup of “as a service” offerings and determine which will meet their needs most effectively.

 A 10,000-foot view of IaaS, PaaS and SaaS in cloud computing

 There are three main types of “as a service” models — infrastructure as a service (IaaS), platform as a service (PaaS), and software as a service (SaaS).

 - IaaS allows businesses to maintain complete control over every aspect of their environment.
 The provider simply hosts the infrastructure that’s traditionally located in an on-prem data center (e.g., application servers, disk arrays and networking hardware).